Code-Institute-Submissions/marco-deb/README.md

 ![Cover image for course](assets/readme-images/course-cover.png)

-- After this is the user is presented with the option to choose between three different font sizes.
+- After this the user is presented with the option to choose between three different font sizes.
 The settings will be stored in the local storage.

 ![Font size options](assets/readme-images/font-size.png)

-- Next, the user will be presented with the option to choose a Dark or light background color for the page. for many people it is easier for the eyes to read on a dark background.
+- Next, the user will be presented with the option to choose a Dark or light background color for the page. for many people it is easier for their eyes to read on a dark background.
 Therefor I wanted to provide this option to make it easier and more pleasant for the user to read.
 Also the font color also changes to contrast the chosen background color.
 The settings will be stored in the local storage.

 ![Dark & Light buttons](assets/readme-images/buttons-light.png)
 ![Dark & Light buttons](assets/readme-images/buttons-dark.png)